ClinkY99/VSoundCheckr/README.md

-# SoundCheckr
+# VSoundCheckr
-Hello, welcome to SoundCheckr (Working Title).
+Hello, welcome to VSoundCheckr (Working Title).
 This software is a **WORK IN PROGRESS** personal project, with the intention of streamlining the virtual soundcheck process.
-Currently SoundCheckr is only built for Windows, but support for MAC and Linux is planned.
-SoundCheckr is licensed under the GNU General Public License v3.0
+Currently VSoundCheckr is only built for Windows, but support for MAC and Linux is planned.
+VSoundCheckr is licensed under the GNU General Public License v3.0

 *Please note: at this time I will not be accepting contributions to the project due to time constraints.
 This will likely change in the future*